demisto/content/Packs/PassiveTotal/Integrations/PassiveTotal_v2/README.md

 Analyze and understand threat infrastructure from a variety of sources-passive DNS, active DNS, WHOIS, SSL certificates and more-without devoting resources to time-intensive manual threat research and analysis.
-This integration was integrated and tested with version xx of PassiveTotal v2
+This integration was integrated and tested with enterprise version of PassiveTotal v2
 ## Configure PassiveTotal v2 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.